mmistakes/made-mistakes-jekyll/_posts/2012-09-06-zainjoyce-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @zainjoyce"
+title: "Black and white iPhone selfie"
 description: "PaperFaces portrait of @zainjoyce drawn with Paper by 53 on an iPad."
 image: paperfaces-zainjoyce-twitter-lg
 thumb: paperfaces-zainjoyce-twitter-150.jpg